-Percentage or Description Letter Grade Grade Points (multiply by course credit hours) Explanation A plus (+) or minus (-) grade indicates performance is at the upper or lower range defined by the letter grade 73-76 С 2.0 Average.
-Implies mixed thinking and performance in a course.
-C level work is inconsistently clear, precise, well-reasoned, and inconsistently demonstrates comprehension of basic concepts and principles.
-70-72 C- 1.7 67-69 D+ 1.3 63-66 D 1.0 Inferior but Passing.
-Implies poor thinking and performance in a course.
-D level work is inconsistently clear, precise, and well-reasoned.
-It does not display a depth of insight or consistent competence.
-60-62 D- .7 0-59 F о Failure.
-Implies an attempt to get through a course by rote recall and reflects a mistaken comprehension of basic concepts and principles.
-Incomplete I 0 Incomplete.
+Percentage or Description Letter Grade Grade Points (multiply by course credit hours) Explanation A plus (+) or minus (-) grade indicates performance is at the upper or lower range defined by the letter grade 63-66 D 1.0 Inferior but Passing 60-62 D- .7 0-59 F 0 Failing Incomplete I 0 Incomplete.
 See the Incomplete Grade Policy below.
 Withdrawal W Does not impact GPA A W grade indicates the student has withdrawn (or been administratively withdrawn) from the course.
 A W grade does not impact the grade point average, but is considered an attempted course.
 Audit AU Does not impact GPA Audit.
 No credit is earned.
 This grade is not used in computing the student's GPA.
-Satisfactory Ρ Does not impact GPA Credit granted based on a pass/fail basis.
+Satisfactory S Does not impact GPA Credit granted based on a satisfactory/unsatisfactory basis.
 Credit earned is equivalent to a C or better.
-Unsatisfactory U 0 Credit granted based on a pass/fail basis.
+Unsatisfactory U Does not impact GPA Credit granted based on a satisfactory/unsatisfactory basis.
 No credit earned.
 Academic Integrity Violation XF 0 The grade of XF is given for plagiarizing, cheating on a test or assignment, or otherwise violating the academic integrity policy.
 Repeat R The course has been repeated.
+Only the highest earned grade counts toward GPA calculation.